zihanw97/DL_XRD/README.md

 ## Logs (reproducibility)

-`logs/` contains the full console output (both the exact command invoked and everything it printed) of running each evaluation script against its pretrained checkpoint.
-Per common reproducibility guidelines, these are provided so a reader can check the numbers reported for this repo directly against real recorded output, without having to reproduce the entire study (data prep, training, evaluation) end to end.
+`logs/` has the full console output (command + everything it printed) for each evaluation script run against its pretrained checkpoint, so you can check reported numbers without rerunning anything.

 | Log file | Command (recorded at the top of the log) | Model |
 |---|---|---|